List of News and Information about super bowl on 4WheelsNews.com

 The ad campaign culminates with a 60-second spot about “bold dads,” that will be aired in the second quarter of the Super Bowl.
 Likewise, the carmaker will employ Twitter and ask people to tweet images of their fathers using the hashtag #OneBoldChoice.Read the entire article Toyota kicks off Super Bowl ad campaign with NFL dads

-While a number of carmakers are sitting out on the Super Bowl even after years of advertising in the big game, some are making their return like BMW and Lexus.
-For BMW, it bought a 60-second spot that will be aired during the event’s first quarter, featuring the $43,350 BMW i3 electric vehicle.
+While a number of auto companies are sitting out on the Super Bowl even after years of advertising in the big game, some are making their return like premium carmakers BMW and Lexus.
+For the German luxury carmaker, it bought a 60-second spot that will be aired during the event’s first quarter, featuring the $43,350 BMW i3 electric vehicle.

 Trudy Hardy, vice president of marketing for BMW of North America, remarked in a statement that the carmaker views the Super Bowl as a big opportunity to “educate viewers on the importance of electric mobility,“ given the fact that one in three Americans are expected to watch the live broadcast of the big game.

-On the other hand, Lexus will be back to air just its second Super Bowl commercial ever, which will feature the newly rolled out NX compact crossover.
-Lexus, which has been gaining on US sales leaders BMW and Mercedes-Benz, will air a spot that will focus on the NX -- with no celebrity endorsers, parodies or funny punch lines that may instead steal the limelight.Read the entire article BMW and Lexus return to Super Bowl to tout new products
+On the other hand, Lexus will be back to air just its second Super Bowl commercial ever, which will feature the newly rolled out Lexus NX compact crossover.
+Lexus, which has been gaining on US sales leaders BMW and Mercedes-Benz, will be airing a spot that will focus on the Lexus NX -- with no celebrity endorsers, parodies or funny punch lines that may instead steal the limelight.Read the entire article BMW and Lexus return to Super Bowl to tout new products

 TV viewers will not see any commercial spots carrying any General Motors brand in the upcoming telecast of Super Bowl XLIX on February 1.
 According to the carmaker, its ties with the big game remains intact, as Chevrolet will present the Most Valuable Player with a new Colorado mid-size pickup.